LSSTDESC/tom_desc/README.md

 If the type is totally indeterminate from the specrum, use type 300 ("NotClassified").
 Otherwise, use the most specific type that can be confidently identified from the spectrum.

 (TODO: think about allowing mulitiple types and probabilities.)

+### <a name="elasticc2getknownspec"></a> Getting information about reported spectra

+This is to get what spectrum information has been reported.
+Post to URL `elasticc2/getknownspectruminfo`.
+The POST body should be a json-encoded dict with keys:

+* `objectid : int or list of int` — optional.
+If included, only get spectrum information for this object.
+(Query multiple objects by passing a list rather than a single int.)
+* `facility : str` — optional.
+If included, only get spectrum information from this facility.
+* `mjd_min : float` — optional.
+If included, only get information about spectra taken at this mjd or later.
+* `mjd_max : float` — optional.
+If included, only get information about spectra taken at this mjd or earlier.
+* `classid : int` — optional.
+If included, only get information about spectra tagged with this class id.
+* `z_min : float` — optional.
+If included, only get information about spectra with this redshift or higher.
+* `z_max : float` — optional.
+If included, only get information about spectra with this redshift or lower.
+* `since : str` — optional.
+Format "YYYY-MM-DDThh:mm:ss" (where "Thh:mm:ss" may be omitted).
+Only get spectra that were reported to the TOM on this date/time (UTC) or later.

+If you include no keys, you'll get information about all spectra that the database knows about, which may be overwhelming.
+(The API may also time out.)

+The response you get back is a json-encoded dictionary, call it `resp`.  `resp['status']` should be `ok`; if it's `error`, then `resp['error']` may have an error message.
+(However, if there's an error, you're more likely to get an HTTP 500 response, in which case, look at the body of the response as plain text to see if there's an error message.)  `resp['spectra']` is an array of dictionaries, one for each known spectrum that matched your criteria, ordered by mjd.
+Each dictionary in this array has keys:

+* `objectid` — The same objectid that you've been using all along
+* `facility` — The facility that was reported with the spectrum
+* `mjd` — The MJD that the spectrum was reported to be taken at
+* `z` — The reported redshift
+* `classid` — The reported class id.

 ---